-Investment in technology will also continue to be a key focus for banks, although subsequent ongoing maintenance costs from these projects should be lower, and partially offset by a gradual benefit from efficiency gains.
-The bank's strong cost management has been demonstrated through its stable cost-to-income (CTI) ratio - at a time when investment remains high to comply with updates to the regulator's Outsourcing Policy which aims to ensure the bank maintains the ability to control and execute outsourced functions domestically.
-As such, we expect the bank will be able to maintain its current cost-to-income ratio despite the current inflationary pressures.
+Investment in operational capabilities through technology and people will continue to be a key focus for the bank, driven by both competitive and prudential pressures, with the cost of these projects expected to be partially offset by a gradual improvement in revenue generation ability and efficiency gains.
+The bank's strong cost management has been demonstrated through its stable cost-to-income (CTI) ratio.
+As such, we expect the bank will be able to broadly maintain its current cost-to-income ratio despite rising inflation pressuring its cost base.